joznia/sipp/README.md

 * `-Qi`: display installed package information
 * `-Si`: display remote package information
 * `-Ql`: display files provided by an installed package
-* `-Fl`: display files provided by a remote package
 * `-Qo`: find which package provides which file
 * `-Qc`: show the changelog of a package
 * `-Qu`: list packages which are upgradable
-* `-Sc`: remove now-undownloadable packages from the local package cache
+* `-Sc`: remove packages from the local package cache
-* `-Scc`: remove all downloaded packages from the local package cache
-* `-Qtdq`: remove orphan packages
-* `-c`: remove orphan packages (same as -Qtdq)
-* `-De`: mark an automatically installed package as manually installed
+* `-D`: mark an automatically installed package as manually installed
-* `-Dd`: mark a manually installed package as automatic
 * `-Sw`: download a package without installing it
-* `-Qmq`: remove packages not included in any repositories